wasm-forge/examples/README.md

-# examples
+# Examples

-Examples of running WASI applications on the Internet Computer
+This repository contains various examples of building wasi canisters for running on the Internet Computer.